gitexel/Client_OpenRoad/README.md

 Please read these notes carefully!
 ----------------------------------
-1.Validation for National ID required (first, middle and last name), country, gender and birthday will be marked as valid from the database only.
+1. Validation for National ID required (first, middle and last name), country, gender and birthday will be marked as valid from the database only.
-2.to book trips you should fill application and payment(only one method) tab.
+2. to book trips you should fill application and payment(only one method) tab.
-3.The payment tab is just a prototype! but you need to fill just one method.
+3. The payment tab is just a prototype! but you need to fill just one method.
-4.you will fill application only once until your validation status expired.
+4. you will fill application only once until your validation status expired.
-5.application and payments inputs should be marked as valid from employer side!.
-and we don't have yet employer side app so validation for inputs will be automatically marked as valid!.
+5. application and payments inputs should be marked as valid from employer side! and we don't have yet employer side app so validation for inputs will be automatically marked as valid!.
 6. you can change your profile photo after you got verified.